-If a financial assistance student completely withdraws from all classes before more than 60% of the term has been completed, the College will determine the refund amounts and the amount of financial assistance funds, if any, that must be returned by the student.
+If a student receiving financial aid completely withdraws from all classes before more than 60% of the term has been completed, the College will determine if any financial aid must be returned by the student.
 The College must calculate these amounts, refund any tuition and fees, and notify the student of any amount due within 30 days of the withdrawal date or the date the College determines the student withdrew, whichever is later.
 The College calculates the refund amounts and the amount of funds that must be returned by the student based on the percentage of the term completed.
-For more information and examples of how the College calculates these amounts, contact the Financial Aid Office.
+For more information and examples of how the College calculates these amounts using the Return to Title Four calculation, contact the Financial Aid Office.